Help us choose the games for 1994!

 Anyway, around this time I got annoyed, and asked for some hints.
 Both Laukku and Anonymous nudged me in the right direction, with PsOmA chiming in as well.
 The main hint was to remember how Yo Money first became aware of Walker, which was the mail.
 There is no mailbox, though, at Yo Money’s or anywhere else.
 However, here I look at a bush I previously did not inspect my first few times at the rapper’s estate.

 Check it out, a red shoe.
 Dorothy was here, obviously.
-Carey takes the shoe (2 points, 264 total), a stiletto with the heel broken off, then notes the bush (4 points, 268 total) before showing the show to Big Danny D (2 points, 270 total).
+Carey takes the shoe (2 points, 264 total), a stiletto with the heel broken off, then notes the bush (4 points, 268 total) before showing the shoe to Big Danny D (2 points, 270 total).
 All the bodyguard has to say is that he hadn’t seen it before, and that there were so many “babes” coming and going all day and night, “Who knows their names?

 I show Yo Money the shoe as well (3 points, 273 total), and he just goes on a diatribe about “Lots of booty coming and going around here.”
 I also show it to Nicolette (3 points, 276), who resents the implication that she’d wear “such a cheap piece of trash.”
 Worse, I still can’t take a cigarette butt.